25 Apr 2025

 An electronics technician for building and infrastructure systems can be deployed in a variety of ways.
 They work in residential and industrial facilities, schools and hospitals.

-1. installation and networking of building systems
+1. Installation and networking of building systems

 Here, he sets up the various systems for security, heating, ventilation and energy supply.
 He installs the relevant devices and components and networks them into a whole that functions smoothly and automatically.

-1. integration, configuration and handover of building systems
+1. Integration, configuration and handover of building systems

 The building's systems and control equipment are integrated and configured for this purpose.
 The new users are familiarised with the handling and the systems are then handed over to them.

-2. monitoring, maintenance and customer advice
+2. Monitoring, maintenance and customer advice

 Electronics technicians for building and infrastructure systems use control systems to monitor the operation of the systems.
 They check the installation of the components and ensure that the applicable safety regulations are complied with.
 They also carry out diagnostics to find faults and repair or maintain technical equipment.
 They advise customers on the selection of systems, the planning of the overall system and the calculation of costs.
 They award contracts to subcontractors and accept the services of third parties.

-3. digitalisation and 5G in the building infrastructure
+3. Digitalisation and 5G in the building infrastructure

 With digitalisation, electronics engineers for building and infrastructure systems are also increasingly using 5G technology.
 This means that building infrastructures are networked with its help, which enables an accelerated digital exchange of data.

-4. ambient assisted living (AAL)
+4. Ambient assisted living (AAL)

-5. use of augmented reality
+5. Use of augmented reality

 Digitalisation is also bringing greater integration of augmented reality for electronics technicians for building and infrastructure systems.
 This means that virtually superimposed information can be used to maintain or repair air conditioning and heating systems.